rakeshnetha14/ChromTogether/README.md

 The pipeline requires the following input files:

 1)Spatially proximal chromatin region data from any of the CHIA-PET, Capture Hi-C or Hi-C experiments and the data should be in tab delimited with the 6 columns i.e. chromosome of fragment1, start position of fragment1, stop position of fragment1, chromosome of fragment2, start position of fragment2, stop position of fragment2.

 2)Chip-seq peak files of TFs that one want analyze for co-occurrence of the same cell line/tissue of the chromatin interaction dataset.
 The chip-seq files should be in narrowPeak format which contains chromosome ID, start position of the peak, end position of the peak as first three columns.
 Filename of the chip-seq file should be named with TF narrowPeak as the extension.
 For example name of chip-seq file for ATF1 should be "ATF1.narrowPeak".
 Store all the renamed chip-seq files in a single directory.

 3)PWMs files in meme format for the TFs you want analyze for co-occurrence of motif sites.
 Name the files with TF name i.e. for "ATF1"  the PWM file is "ATF1.meme" and store all the files in a single directory.

+4)Reference genome sequence fasta file.
+For example data set provided with the tool, please download the human reference genome(hg19) from the following link https://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/hg19.fa.gz and then unzip and place it in the example folder.

 ### Output files